-is the ``integral of areas'', also called the {\it angular momentum}~\cite {12}.
-Here $[\q,\p]$ is the oriented area of the parallelogram spanned by the vectors $\q$ and $\p$.
-Thus the problem is equivalent to finding $T$-periodic solutions of the Hamiltonian system with the Hamiltonian function $H-\omega_1I$ where $\omega_1=\frac{\alpha-2\pi k}{T}$, $k$ being any integer.
-Due to (\ref {maxrez}) and (\ref {parametry}), we can define $\omega_1$ to be the angular frequency of any of the planets or satellites, for example the angular frequency of the first planet.
+is the ``area integral'', also called the {\it kinetic moment}~\cite {12}.
+Here $[\M_i,\p_i]$ denotes the oriented area of the parallelogram spanned by the vectors $\M_i$ and $\p_i$.
+Therefore our problem is equivalent to finding $T$-periodic solutions of the Hamiltonian system with the Hamilton function $H-\fomega_1I$, where $\fomega_1=\frac{\alpha-2\pi s}{T}$, $s$ is any integer.
+Due to (\ref {maxrez}) and (\ref {parametry}), we can define $\fomega_1$ as the angular frequency of any planet or satellite, e.g.\ the angular frequency of the first planet.